Average Case Performance of Replicator Dynamics in Potential Games via Computing Regions of Attraction: Analysis of Replicator Dynamics in Potential Games

-The proof is almost the same as the proof of theorem \ref{congestionpointwise} and can be found in the appendix.
-Replicator dynamics - in linear congestion games and network coordination games and essentially any dynamics that converge point-wise - induces a probability distribution over the fixed points.
-The probability for each fixed point is proportional to the volume of its region of attraction.
-Having this distribution over the fixed points, we can define other measurements like average performance.
-The fixed points can be exponentially many or even accountable many, but as it is stated below (corollary \ref{col:weakly}), only the weakly stable Nash equilibria have non-zero volumes of attraction. \begin{mydef}\cite{Kleinberg09multiplicativeupdates} A Nash equilibrium is called weakly stable if given any two randomizing agents, fixing one of the agents to choosing one of his strategies with probability one, leaves the other agent indifferent between the strategies in his support. \end{mydef}
+Replicator dynamics in linear congestion games and network coordination games (as well as any dynamic that converges point-wise) induces a probability distribution over the fixed points.
+The probability assigned to each fixed point is proportional to the volume of its region of attraction.
+The fixed points can be exponentially many or even accountable many, but as it is stated below (corollary \ref{col:weakly}), only the weakly stable Nash equilibria have non-zero volumes of attraction.